Director

 Anja Salijevic (she/her), BSc, CHES, CTE- Anja graduated from the University of Utah in 2012 with a BSc in Health Promotion & Education with an emphasis in Community and became CHES Certified (Certified Health Education Specialist).
 In 2014, she worked with the PEI Chapter of the Canadian Cancer Society as the Health Promotion Coordinator educating Islanders on Cancer Prevention and Smoking Cessation.
 During her time with the society, she became a Certified Tobacco Educator (CTE) implementing and evaluating a workplace wellness smoking cessation program.
 Anja has worked in the Health Centred Research Clinic as a Health Educator and Project Coordinator since 2017 for a variety of projects and programs.
 As a proud first-generation Bosnian, she is dedicated to applying her expertise through equitable, diverse, and inclusive health research through curriculum development, program implementation and evaluation, and overall engagement of various Island communities, with a focus on marginalized populations.
 She is a proud co-founder and member of the newly formed Equity, Diversity, and Inclusion (EDI) health research committee within the clinic which works to uphold EDI practices across all health research activities in collaboration with various community organizations.

-Laurie Michael (she/her), BSc., RD, MPH – Laurie has been working as a Registered Dietitian since 2008 after completing the Northern Ontario Dietetic Internship Program following a Bachelor of Nutritional Sciences at the University of Prince Edward Island (2007).
-She has also completed the Ryerson Food Security Certificate (2012) and a Master of Public Health from Lakehead University (2019).
-She has been privileged to work in a variety of practice settings in Ontario, Nova Scotia, and Prince Edward Island including a family health team; hospital inpatients and outpatients; clinical long-term care; preschool nutrition policy; community health research; sessional nutrition lecturer; and outpatient clinical prenatal, postpartum, and pediatrics.
-She is a past Board member of CHANCES Family Center and an active member of the PEI Basic Income Guarantee Working Group.
-She is also the current Vice President of the Primary Care Dietitian Association (PCDA) and co-facilitator of the PCDA Diversity, Equity, and Inclusion Committee.
-She works as a private practitioner for clinical nutrition consulting in long-term care facilities on PEI.
-As a proud mixed-race Lebanese Canadian, she has been dedicated to gaining perspectives of diversity, equity, and inclusion in all areas of her life.
-She is also a co-founder and member of the newly formed Equity, Diversity, and Inclusion (EDI) health research committee within the clinic which works to uphold EDI practices across all health research activities in collaboration with various Island community organizations.
+Laurie Michael (she/her), BSc., RD, MPH – Laurie has been working as a Registered Dietitian since 2008 after completing the Northern Ontario Dietetic Internship Program following a BSc. in Nutritional Sciences at UPEI (2007).
+She has also completed the Toronto Metropolitan (formerly Ryerson University) Food Security Certificate (2012) and a Master of Public Health from Lakehead University (2019).
+She has been privileged to work in a variety of primary care, clinical long-term care, and community practice settings in Ontario, Nova Scotia, and Prince Edward Island.
+She is a past Board member of CHANCES Family Center and a member of the PEI Basic Income Guarantee Working Group.
+She also recently served as President for the 2023-2024 year and is now the Past President of the Primary Care Dietitian Association (PCDA) and co-facilitator of the PCDA Diversity, Equity, and Inclusion Committee.
+As a proud mixed-race Lebanese Canadian, she has been dedicated to gaining perspectives of diversity, equity, and inclusion in all areas of her professional and personal life.
+She is also a co-founder and member of Equity, Diversity, and Inclusion (EDI) health research committee within the HRN clinic, which upholds EDI practices across health research activities in collaboration with various Island community organizations.
 Laurie is honored to have joined the Health Research Network in April 2021 as an RD and project coordinator.